nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-14.md

 ### The Farm (1)

+1. Check the Television and learn the [Coleslaw](https://stardewvalleywiki.com/Coleslaw) recipe from the Queen of Sauce.
-1. If two days have elapsed since the last time you checked The Cave, check it now for Mushrooms.
+2. If two days have elapsed since the last time you checked The Cave, check it now for Mushrooms.
-2. Deposit your entire inventory into Chests.
+3. Deposit your entire inventory into Chests.
 Withdraw the following:
    - Sources of Energy if you don't have them stored in the Chest in The Mines
    - Watering Can
-3. Water Mixed Seed crops.
+4. Water Mixed Seed crops.
-4. Deposit the Watering Can in a Chest.
+5. Deposit the Watering Can in a Chest.
-5. Travel to The Mines.
+6. Travel to The Mines.

 ### The Mines